otacke/h5p-game-map/README.md

 in (or choose the branch first and then download the archive, but learning how to use git really makes sense).

+One thing to note in particular: Common H5P integrations use mySQL databases with the type of `text` for the `semantics` field in the `h5p_libraries`table.
+That means that this field can hold up to 64KB of data.
+However, semantics.json of GameMap exceeds that limit, so I came up with a quick fix: I use semantics_src.json and minify it.
+That's what I use `npm run build_semantics` for.
+Not ideal, because it requires you to run it when you change semantics, but for now that's okay. `npm run build` and `npm run watch` will build the minified semantics, too.

 Change to the repository directory and run
 ```bash
 npm install